jaydattpatel/JavaScript/README.md

 # JavaScript
-JavaScript for beginners with Node.js.
-Programming with Java Script by Meta on Coursera.
+JavaScript for beginners with Node.js. and Course Programming with Java Script by Meta on Coursera.